CCasusensa/MapleResearch/README.md

 ## MapleStory CRC Checks ( MSCRC )

+#### Please contribute to this section if you have anything to add!!!

 ### Crc32__GetCrc32
 Called in tSecurityCheck
 A CRC of MapleStory's memory regions to check for memory edits